 To those of you who ask why raise chickens, I say why not?

-Chickens have many superior qualities to commend them, and though they’re not pets, they don’t bark annoyingly like dogs do.
+Chickens have many superior qualities to commend them For one thing, they don’t bark annoyingly as some dogs do.
 Plus chickens lay eggs.
 Dogs don’t lay eggs.
 Also, chickens are very efficient animals.
 They have one of the highest feed conversion ratios (FCR) of any livestock.
 Feed conversion ratios look at the difference between how much it takes to feed an animal versus how much food that animal provides.
 Chickens will eat your table scraps and turn them into protein-rich eggs.
 If you don’t know what to do with that watermelon rind—feed it to the chickens.
 What about that tub of soured yogurt in the fridge?
 Chickens love yogurt.
 They even eat ground rock.
 It’s called grit, and it helps them digest their food better.

 We’ve raised chickens on our farm on and off for years and though they’re interesting, funny creatures, they do have their challenges.
 One time I had a problematic hen who was a real nester.
 When it came time to gather eggs, she wouldn’t leave her nest box and scratch in the yard with the other hens.
 She just wanted to sit in the box, murmuring contentedly.
 I tried to surreptitiously wrap my arm around the box to grab her eggs from behind.
 But she’d have none of my foolishness.
 She’d squawk and flap her wings indignantly like I was some stranger with my hand up her dress.